Spring Networking: Building Your Career Early

 You’re probably deep in the midterm trenches right now, counting down the days until spring break.
 It’s hard to think about "career goals" when you’re just trying to survive your next exam.
 But here’s the thing: spring isn't just for beach trips and catching up on sleep.
 It’s the peak of hiring season.

-The good news?
-Mastering career networking for students doesn't have to be an awkward, "salesy" nightmare.
-In fact, starting now—while you still have the "student" card to play—is the best way to ensure you aren't scrambling for a job the week after graduation.
+Mastering career networking for students does not have to be an awkward, "salesy" nightmare.
+Starting now, while you still have the "student" card to play, is the best way to ensure you are not scrambling for a job the week after graduation.

 In this guide, we’ll look at how to flip the script on networking and turn this semester into a launchpad for your career.